kanakagrawal54/Codechef-Leaderboard/README.md

 # Codechef-Leaderboard
-This leaderboard will also us to comapre the codechef ranking to members within a organisation
+This leaderboard comapare the codechef ranking of members within an organisation.